Bulawayo: History

 The city was founded by the Ndebele king Lobengula, the son of King Mzilikazi, born of Matshobana, who settled in modern-day Zimbabwe around the 1840s.
 This followed the Ndebele people's great trek from northern Kwazulu.
 The name Bulawayo comes from the Ndebele word bulala and it translates to "the one to be killed".
 It is thought that at the time of the formation of the city there was a civil war.
 Mbiko ka Madlenya Masuku, a trusted confidant of King Mzilikazi and leader of the Zwangendaba regiment, fought Prince Lobhengula as he did not believe that he was the legitimate heir to the throne.
 This was because Lobhengula was born to a Swazi mother, and Masuku felt that she was of a lesser class.
-He named his capital "the place of the one to be killed".

 At the time Lobengula was a prince fighting to ascend his father's throne.
 It was common at the time for people to refer to Bulawayo as Bulawayo UmntwaneNkosi, "a place where they are fighting or rising against the prince".
 The city of Bulawayo coincidentally has a similar name to the capital of the great Zulu warrior king Shaka ka Senzangakhona in Kwazulu, where Mzilikazi and his Khumalo clan and other Nguni people came from.

 In the 1860s, the city was influenced by European intrigue.
 Many colonial powers cast covetous eyes on Bulawayo and the land surrounding it because of its strategic location.
-Britain made skillful use of private initiative in the shape of Cecil Rhodes and the Chartered Company to disarm the suspicion of her rivals.
+Britain made skilful use of private initiative in the shape of Cecil Rhodes and the Chartered Company to disarm the suspicion of her rivals.
 Lobengula once described Britain as a chameleon and himself as the fly.

 During the 1893 First Matabele War, British South Africa Company (BSAC) troops invaded and forced King Lobengula to evacuate his followers, after first detonating munitions and setting fire to the town.
 BSAC troops and white settlers occupied the ruins.
 On 4 November 1893, Leander Starr Jameson declared Bulawayo a settlement under the rule of the BSAC.
 Cecil Rhodes ordered the new settlement to be founded on the ruins of Lobengula's royal kraal, a typical action by a conquering power.
 This is where the State House stands today.

 In 1897, the new town of Bulawayo acquired the status of municipality in the British colonial system, and Lt.
 Col. Harry White was appointed as one of the first mayors.